SaraRostami/DeepRL_EmotionRecognition_UsingEEGsignals/README.md

 you can download the dataset [here](http://www.eecs.qmul.ac.uk/mmv/datasets/deap/index.html)

 # Special Thanks
--@TahaRostami for giving the idea behined this project and helping me throughout the project.
+- @TahaRostami for giving the idea behined this project and helping me throughout the project.